ringcentral/ringcentral-add-in-framework-js/template/[OAuth]README.md

 (Important note: [RingCentral notification app developer tool](https://ringcentral.github.io/ringcentral-notification-app-developer-tool/) doesn't provide the environment for `interactiveMessages`([workflow 16-30](#workflow-diagram)).
 To have a test environment for that, you will need to [create your sandbox app](#register-app-on-ringcentral-developer-website) on [RingCentral Developer Portal](https://developers.ringcentral.com/login.html#/) (Add-In is currently in beta, so you want to join beta on the same web page).)

-### Development
+## Step.4 Write Your Code and Try It

 Now that development environment is all set, let's make some changes to the code.

 There is a few spots that need your input.
-Note: If you want to test your changes, you'll need to kill the server and start it again.
-So in above `npm run start` terminal, do `Ctrl + C` and run `npm run start` again.
+Note: If you want to test your changes, you'll need to kill the server which runs `npm run start` and start it again.

 1. Go to `src/server/routes/authorization.js` and follow the instruction on top.
 After this step, click `Connect to 3rd Party Service and Subscribe`([workflow 3-7](#workflow-diagram)) and you'll be able to auth user for 3rd party platform.
 Then Developer Tool should show `Subscribe` and `Unsubscribe and Logout` buttons.
 2. Go to `src/server/routes/subscription.js` and follow the instruction on top.
 After this step, click `subscribe`([workflow 8-11](#workflow-diagram)) button on Developer Tool, your RingCentral App conversation should receive an example message from webhook.